Revised: 26 Jul 21

 See SMC PGI 5304.270-2.

-(a) AFI 16-1406, Air Force Industrial Security Program, provides guidance for implementing the Air Force’s National Industrial Security Program.
+(a) AFMAN 16-1406V2, National Industrial Security Program: Industrial Security Procedures for Government Activities, provides guidance for implementing the Air Force’s National Industrial Security Program.

 (b) AFH 16-1406, National Interest Determination Handbook.
 This instruction clarifies responsibilities and procedures for processing National Interest Determinations (NID).